-FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE Party METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS CITY OF AUSTIN ACTION ITEMS 1 Raise awareness at the state level about the negative impacts of 3x rent (ability to pay) rules on persons reliant on unearned income that is not counted toward this rule by landlords.
+FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE PARTY METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS CITY OF AUSTIN ACTION ITEMS 1 Raise awarness at the state level about the negative impacts of 3 rent (ability to pay) rules on persons reliant on unamend income that is not counted outard the rule by landlords.
 Monitor growing support for Source of income protections at the federal level and among like-minded states.
-Dispartities in housing cost burden, displacement, increasingly limited neighborhoods in which to use Housing Choice Vouchers, and availability of rental housing to accommodate needs associated with disability, language access, national origin, and rental history.
-City of Austin Ongoing, raise awareness through the City Intergovernmental Relations Office, city leadership and city advocacy groups, and communication with receptive leaders at the state level.
-HACA will provide statistics and demographics as it relates to lease-up time upon voucher issuance, voucher turn-back rates, and GIS maps showing HCV landlord locations across the City 2 Implement Displacement Mitigation Strategies and Housing Blueprint action items that are related to Disproportionate Housing Needs identified in this Al. Continue to direct resources to addressing disproportionate needs.
-Displacement which disproportionately affects.
-African Americans, persons of Hispanic descent, Native Americans, persons with disabilities, large families.
-City of Austin Metrics and milestones will align with the City's Strategic Housing Blueprint and displacement mitigation strategies.
-Specific strategies will include: 1) Prioritize City-subsidized affordable units that are appropriately sized for households or are at risk or experiencing displacement, 2) increase participation of communities of color in funding investment recommendations and include cultural displacement in decision making; 3) incorporate robust tenant protections in City-supported housing; 4) Expand density bonus programs to serve < 60% AMI households; 5) Affirmatively market NHCD-subsidized properties to people of color in gentrifying areas; 6) Pilot a neighborhood-based process to mitigate displacement which could include: an affordable unit database, connecting eligible homeowners with property tax exemptions, connecting lenants facing displacement with assistance, expanding home repair programs in gentrifying areas, supporting assistance to tenants facing eviction, tand banking in gentrifying areas, increasing fair housing enforcement and education. · 3 Through the Working Group, provide leadership and technical assistance to regional partners as they explore similar approaches.
+Dispaties in housing cost burden, displacement, increasingly limited neighborhoods in which to use Housing Choice Vouchers, and availability of rential housing to accommodate needs associated with disability, language access, national origin, and rential history.
+City of Austin Orgoing raise awareness through the City intergovernmential Relations Office, city leadership and city advocary groups, and communication with receptive leaders at the state level.
+H4CA will provide statistics and demographics as it relates to lease-up time upon voucher issuance, voucher tum-back rates, and GIS maps showing HCV landord locations across the City 2 Impensed Displacement Mitigation Strategies and Nouslag Biseprint addin disen bit ar related to Disproportionals Housing Needs identified in this AL Continue to direct resources to addressing disproportionals needs.
+Displacement which disproprotrionaley affects.
+Antan Anteckans, persons of Hispanic descent, Native Americans, persons with disabilities, large tamities.
+Chy of Austin Metrics and missiones will align with the City's Strategie Houng Blueprin and displacement mitigation strategies.
+Specific strategies will include: 1) Prioritize City-subardized antibratile units that are appropriately steed for households or are at it as or experienting displacement (2) Increase participation of communities of color in hunding Investment recommendations and include cultural displacement in decision making.
+3) Incorporate robust terrant protections in City-supported housing.
+4) Expand enables thorus programs to serve - 60% AMI households, 5) Affirmatively mantet MICO-audioted cultural properties to people of color in gentifying areas; 6) Plot a neighbormood-based process to mitgate displacement by better connecting people or color with antimotable unit diabase, connecting teighe honeowners with property ta zereptions, connecting lenants facing displacement with assistance, expanding home repart programs in gentifying areas, supporting assistance to ternants facing eviction, land banking in gentifying areas, increasing tair housing enforcement and education. relocation period.
+3 Through the Working Group, provide leadership and technical assistance to regional partners as they explore similar approaches.
 This will include the effectiveness of the equity and inclusion framework currently being implemented within City of Austin departments.
 Capacity limitations to implement fair housing action items that are impactful and long-lasting.
-City of Austin To be determined.
-Not applicable 4 Encourage developers and landlords who benefit from public funding and development incentives to adopt reasonable policies on tenant criminal history, accept legal unearned income in consideration of the ability to pay rent, and not discriminate based on source of income.
-Disproportionale effect of 3x rent income requirements and criminal history policies on persons with disabilities, single parents, persons in recovery (considered by the Federal Fair Housing Act as having a disability).
-Developers' policies should align with the best practices in the Reentry Roundtable guide.
-HACA will continue to educate prospective landlords in the Housing Choice Voucher programs regarding the benefits of participating in providing housing to our voucher holders.
-Additionally, our subsidiary, AAHC's properties accept voucher holders at all of their developed and/or acquired properties.
-This provides greater choice for voucher holders who may otherwise not qualify based on the 3x rent income requirements.
+City of Austin To be delemined.
+Not applicable 4 Encourage developers and landlords who benefit from public funding and development incentives to adopt reasonable policies on innant riminal history, access (registrum and income in consideration of the ability to pay rent, and not discriminale based on source of income.
+Disproportionale effect of 3x rent income requirements and orimina history policies on persons with disatiles, shipe parent persons in neovery (considered by the Federal Fair Housing Act as having a disability).
+All jurisdictions as part of funding allocations Developent policies should align with the best practices in the Reently Roundtable guide.
+HACA will continue to educate prospective landords in the Housing Cholae Voucher programs regarding the levelfs of participating in providing housing to curvate holders.
+Additionally, our subidiary, AHCI's properties accept voucher holders at all of their developed and/or acquired properties.
+This provides greater cholae for voucher holders with may otherwise not quality based on the 3x rent income requirements.